 Meanwhile, regarding the issue of waste payment, Reçica said that they continue to defend their right based on the law.

 "Yes, we continue to defend our right that we have based on the law, in the Regulation on waste, where it is clearly defined and indisputable that the company 'Pastrimi' is competent for the collection of invoices.
-Because it is stated decisively in the Regulation, if you can see it, it is a change to supplement the Regulation, Article 4, where it defines, it says that waste generators pay directly to 'Pastrimi' and this is something that has been given to us by the Regulation as an obligation and duty, so it is not a matter of wishful thinking", he claimed.
+Because it is stated decisively in the Regulation, if you can see it, the amendment to Article 4 of the Regulation where it is defined, says that waste generators pay directly to 'Pastrimi' and this is something that has been given to us by the Regulation as an obligation and duty, so it is not a matter of wishful thinking", he asserted.

 Reçica reiterated that they are the only company that provides the service and that they are not the only company that carries out billing and collection in accordance with regulations.